JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 This information is used to configure the plugin project's Gradle build script and <path>plugin.xml</path> file.

-#### Configuring build.gradle using the IntelliJ IDEA Product Attribute
+#### Configuring Gradle Build Script Using the IntelliJ IDEA Product Attribute

 Configuring a Gradle plugin project for using _baseIntelliJPlatformVersion_ requires changing some default settings in the Gradle build script.
 Changes need to be made in two tasks: `intellij` and `runIde`.